PacktPublishing/Full-Stack-Web-Development-with-Remix/10-working-with-file-uploads/bee-rich/README.md

-# 10. Working with files
+# 10. Working with file uploads

 In this chapter, we will learn how to work with files in Remix.
 We will start by adding a file.
 We will then learn how to read the uploaded file and display its contents in the browser.
 Finally, we will discuss third-party services that can be used to store files.